 Please note that some of the code sections discussed below permit the possession and consumption of alcoholic liquors, beer and wine, but do not permit the sale of these beverages.
 In determining which permit, if any, a nonprofit organization must obtain, it is important whether or not the alcoholic liquor, beer, or wine will be sold.
-For purposes of the ABC laws, alcoholic liquor, beer, or wine is sold if there is a per drink charge, if an admissions fee is charged to enter a place or event where these beverages are provided, if a donation is accepted with respect to the event where these beverages are provided, if tickets are sold with respect to the event where these beverages are provided, if any consideration is accepted or required with respect to the event where these beverages are provided or required, or if any consideration is accepted or required with respect to the event where these beverages are provided.
+For purposes of the ABC laws, alcoholic liquor, beer, or wine is sold if there is a per drink charge, if an admissions fee is charged to enter a place or event where these beverages are provided, if a donation is accepted with respect to the event where these beverages are provided, if tickets are sold with respect to the event where these beverages are provided, if such beverages are provided as part of a meal for which consideration, direct or indirect, is accepted or required, or if any consideration is accepted or required with respect to the event where these beverages are provided.
 In addition, please note that the temporary permits discussed below that allow the sale, possession and consumption of alcoholic liquors, beer, and wine may be issued for use in any designated area of a commercial establishment, whether or not such area is within a licensed establishment for the sale and consumption of such beverages (i.e. a meeting room in a licensed restaurant or a ballroom in a licensed hotel), or in a private residence.